LKKarjalainen/Small_projects/README.md

-Mainly exercises from various programming courses.
+Contains exercises from various courses and other small programs.

 audio_transcription allows the user to transcribe long audio files.
 Normally OpenAI's whisper model is limited to 30 seconds of audio.
 This script is a workaround for that limitation.